Hardware

 Request assembly with your PCB order and send the BOM, notes, and photos.
 There is no centroid file because there are no surface mount parts.
 The default options will work.
 Let them source the parts.
 Let them make substitutions.

-If they have a question, make sure you both you and your sales rep read the notes you sent them.
+If they have a question, make sure both you and your sales rep read the notes you sent them.
 If you have a question about options on their web site, ask your sales rep before asking on the forums.
 They help people all day long with projects far more complex than this.
 Even if you don’t understand what you are doing, they can figure it out by looking at the zip files.
 Really, they do this all day long, and will probably enjoy the easy win.

 Step 4.
 More Parts